a-lexwein/tapestry-utterances/speech-try.md

 10. By context, we essentially mean: everything else besides the words themselves.
 There are three important types of context.
 There's lingusitic context: what was just said.

-"Alex made a chart.
-He used ggplot2."

-"Robert made a chart.
-He used ggplot2."

 So, despite being the same setence, they have different meanings.
 One could be true and the other could be false.

 There's also, situational context.